playbenny/benny_manual/docs/keyboard_shortcuts.md

 **ctrl-z** - undo *(currently only undoes delete block, more to come)*

 **del** / **backspace** - delete everything selected

+**shift-del** - 'delete tree' - deletes the selected blocks, then any blocks that were only connected to/from a deleted block, recursively.

+**shift-T** - 'select tree' - selects what delete tree would delete. useful for saving a part of a patch out as a template.

 **alt-left arrow** - back to previous sidebar view